Price: £95 PLUS VAT

 - sufficient curriculum time combined with specific CPD for teachers and technicians

-This seminar will also consider priorities for the workforce, including the introduction of the new suite of NPQs being launched in September 2021, The Science Technician Workforce report from the Royal Society of Chemistry, and the reforms to the Early Career Framework, as well as priorities for the recruitment of specialist teachers and strategies to encourage early career teachers to specialise in science.
+This seminar will also consider priorities for the workforce, including the introduction of the new suite of NPQs launched in September 2021, the findings of The Science Technician Workforce report from the Royal Society of Chemistry, and the reforms to the Early Career Framework.
+It will also look at priorities for the recruitment of specialist teachers and strategies to encourage early career teachers to specialise in science.

 We are pleased to be able to include keynote contributions from:

 - Gill Collinson, Director of Education and Programmes, STEM Learning

 - Professor Jonathan Osborne, Chair, Science Advisory Group, Programme for International Student Assessment, OECD; and Professor Emeritus, Graduate School of Education, Stanford University